hekar/blog/_posts/2020-09-22-dotcover-dotnetcore.md

 Code coverage can be a useful heuristic for determining whether code is adequately executed by a given set of unit tests.

-Tooling that produces code coverage will never be able to inform you how well your assertions are executed or if the given execution is necessary, but they will you an about whether a portion of code is covered by tests at all.
+Tooling that produces code coverage will never be able to inform you how well your assertions specified, but they will give adequate information an about whether a portion of code is executed.

+There are numerous code coverage tools available for C#.
+One of them is by [Jetbrains] called [Dotcover].

 ---

-For [Dotnet Core][dotnet/core] applications I have been using a tool by [Jetbrains] called [Dotcover].
+[Dotcover] works with [Dotnet Core][dotnet/core] applications out of the box.
+Configuration can be slightly difficult if using with Sonarqube, but this guide details how to change the coverage report format.

 [Dotcover] integrates with [MSTest], [NUnit], [xUnit], and [MSpec].
 It can be executed through the [command-line] or [Visual Studio][vs].

+Jetbrains unfortunately requires licensing for the applications.
+It is a proprietary tool requiring payment for closed-source projects.
+Students have free access and there are discounts in other circumstances.
+See the [Pricing](https://www.jetbrains.com/dotcover/buy/#discounts) page for more information.
+One common alternative is [coverlet](https://github.com/coverlet-coverage/coverlet) which uses the preferable open-source MIT license.

 ## Create Project

-If you do not have an existing project, you can create one use the templates provided for dotnet.
+If you do not have an existing project you can create one using templates provided for dotnet core, such as the ConsoleApp template.

-These commands below will create a project, test project and solution file.
-The test project will reference the project and the solution file will contain both the projects.
+The commands below: create ConsoleApp, ConsoleApp.Tests and ConsoleApp solution.
+After the steps below have been run, the test project will reference the ConsoleApp project, while the solution will reference both.
+The solution file can be opened in Visual Studio or another C# IDE.

 ```sh
 mkdir project